MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform.md

 # Windows Hypervisor Platform API Definitions

-**Note: These APIs are not yet publically available and will be included in a future Windows release.
-Subject to change.**
+**Note: These APIs are not yet publically available and will be included in a future Windows release.**

-The following section contains the definitions of the core platform APIs that are exposed through the platform API DLL.
+The following section contains the definitions of the Windows Hypervisor Platform APIs that are exposed through WinHvAPi.dll.
 The DLL exports a set of C-style Windows API functions, the functions return HRESULT error codes indicating the result of the function call.

 ## Platform Capabilities